Guest Post by Willis Eschenbach

 But I’ve never had a job as mentally hard as guiding on the Kenai.
 The problem is that during each shift of fishing, morning and afternoon, there’s never a moment to rest.

 Now usually, when people say they don’t have a moment to rest, it’s a figure of speech—even the hardest fishing I’d done, there were always times where I could just lean up against the stack and close my eyes for thirty seconds and catch my breath.
-Loading pulp, we’d relax when we were walking the hand trucks back to the pile to pick up a new bale, plus 15 minutes break every two hours.
+Back when I was loading pulp in Sitka, we’d relax when we were walking the hand trucks back to the pile to pick up a new bale, plus 15 minutes break every two hours.
 But that was easy compared to this.

 Because if you lose your focus for thirty seconds on the Kenai, you’re toast.